Angelucci tops large field of candidates in House of Delegates race

-FAIRMONT — When two longtime Democrat House of Delegates members from the 50th District decided to pursue other elected offices this fall, the race for one the district’s three seats became one of the more wide-open races of the 2020 election.
+FAIRMONT — When two longtime Democrat House of Delegates members from the 50th District decided to pursue other offices, the race for one of the district’s three seats became one of the more wide-open races of the 2020 election.

-A total of 12 candidates, nine Democrats and three Republicans, were on the ballot this primary election.
+Nine Democrats and three Republicans, were on the ballot this primary election.
 Del.
 Mike Caputo stepped down to run for the W.Va.
-Senate District 13 seat left open by the retirement of Sen. Prezoiso.
+Senate District 13 seat left open by the retirement of Sen. Roman Prezoiso.
 Del.
 Linda Longstreth stepped down to run for a seat on the Marion County Commission where she was the top vote getter in the Democratic side of the ballot.
 She will face Republican Fairmont City Council Member David Kennedy in the November General Election.

-For the Democrats, Del.
-Michael Angelucci, the lone incumbent of the field, received 4,494 votes, or about 22%, to lead all candidates.
+For the Democrats, incumbent Del.
+Michael Angelucci received 4,494 votes, or about 22%, to lead all candidates.
 Angelucci was followed by Joey Garcia with 4,154 votes for 19% and Ronald Straight with 2,923 votes or 14%.

 Other Democratic candidates and their vote totals included Stephanie Tomana with 2,641 votes (12%), Cody Starcher with 2,174 votes (10%), Jon Dodds with 1,653 votes (7%), Aryanna Islam with 1,289 votes (6%), Andrew Mills with 975 votes (4%), and Jarryd Powell with 909 votes (3%).